Hand Washing and Food Handling

 - Students have attended or worked at an event where a confirmed outbreak has occurred.

 Proper personal hygiene is essential to the prevention of foodborne illness.
 In compliance with the FDA Food Code 2-3 Personal Cleanliness, the university has adopted the following policy on handwashing.
-Every student, faculty and staff member are required to adhere strictly to this policy.

 Preventing Contamination from Hands